NSAPH/handbook/_sources/data.md

 * - size
   - 251 MG
 * - processing_description
-  - Superseded by `data/exposure/pm25_components/pm25_components_v2`.
+  - Superseded by `/n/dominici_nsaph_l3/Lab/data/exposure/ pm25_components/pm25_components_v2`.
 These are annual estimations of PM2.5 speciations at ZIP Code-level  across the contiguous US, aggregated from Heresh's grid-level estimations.
 For a general ZIP Code, which has normal street delivery route and therefore can be represented by a polygonal area, we estimate the ZIP Code-level PM2.5 by averaging the predictions of grid cells whose centroids lie inside the polygon of that ZIP Code; for other ZIP Codes that do not have polygon representations, for example an apartment building, a military base, or a post office, we consider them as single points and estimate their ZIP Code-level PM2.5 by linking the prediction of the nearest grid cell.
 For ec, oc, nh4, no3, and so4 the units are microgram per cubic meter; for br, ca, cu, fe, k, ni, pb, si, v, and z the units are nanogram per cubic meter.
 * - fasse_location
-  - `data/exposure/pm25_components/pm25_components_v1`
+  - Append `/n/dominici_nsaph_l3/Lab/data/` to the beginning of the paths: `exposure/pm25_components/pm25_components_v1`
 * - git_repository
   - https://github.com/yycome/PM25_Components
 * - publication